 Midazolam is a potent sedative agent that requires titration and slow administration.
 Titration is strongly recommended to safely obtain the desired level of sedation according to the clinical need, physical status, age and concomitant medication.
 In adults over 60 years, debilitated or chronically ill patients and paediatric patients, dose should be determined with caution and risk factors related to each patient should be taken into account.
-Standard dosages are provided in Table 1 additional details are provided in the text following table 1.
+Standard dosages are provided in the table below.
+Additional details are provided in the text following the table.